Domestic building insurance and insolvency

 Insolvent builders and work worth less than $16,000

-Builders are not required to have domestic building insurance for work under $16,000.
+Before 1 July 2026, builders don’t need to get domestic building insurance for work under $16,000.

 If the builder is in administration:

-• Contact the administrator or liquidator and submit a claim as an unsecured creditor.
+• contact the administrator or liquidator and submit a claim as an unsecured creditor